 Most small businesses set up a Google My Business listing.
 You know, that listing at the side of the search results that shows your business logo, some pictures, your address, and a few other things?
 That’s a Google My Business listing.
 But unfortunately, a lot of businesses set it up about a part of the way and pretty much forget about it.
-And that’s the last thing you should do.
+And that’s a serious mistake.

-As overlooked as it often is, Google My Business listings are powerful tools to help people find your business--both directly and as a boost to your SEO (Search Engine Optimization).
-Basically, Google wants all businesses to have super relevant GMB listings with lots of information, so they prioritize businesses that keep their listing refreshed and up to date.
-And, trust me, you want Google to prioritize your business in the organic listings from any search.
+As overlooked as it often is, Google My Business listings are powerful tools to help people find your business–both directly and as a boost to your SEO (Search Engine Optimization).
+Basically, Google wants all businesses to have super relevant Google My Business listings with lots of information, so they prioritize businesses that keep their listing refreshed and up to date.
+And, trust me, you want Google to prioritize your business when people search for your product or service.

 Since it’s free and pretty simple to use, there is no reason on this green earth that any small business should forget this great little marketing tool.